This page contains affiliate links to Amazon. As an Amazon Associate I earn from qualifying purchases.

 Steps To Turn Overexposure Warning Off

-The following steps were written using the DJI Phatom 4 Pro V2.
-The other DJI drones like the Mavic Series will have the same or very similar steps.
+The following steps were written using the DJI Phantom 4 Pro V2.
+The other DJI drones like the Inspire or Mavic Series will have the same or very similar steps.
 These steps can also be used to turn the overexposure warning back on.

-- In the DJI GO app, tap the camera settings button.
+- Tap the camera settings button.
 The camera settings button is under the button to take a picture and is highlighted with a red circle in the image below.